Central Columbia 12, Shamokin 5

-ALMEDIA — The Bluejays snatched seven runs in the third inning to pull away from Shamokin during the HAC-II contest.
-Ava Klingerman hit a home run in the bottom of the fourth to cap off a perfect 2-for-2 at the plate to go along with a team-high three RBIs for Central Columbia (6-2, 2-1).
-Abigail Haught ran three times and recorded two RBIs of her own in the game.
+ALMEDIA — Abigail Haught and Isabel Snyder each had RBI doubles, and the Blue Jays took advantage of a three-run error to score seven runs in the third inning to break open the HAC-II game.

+Ava Klingerman added a two-run homer in the fourth inning for Central Columbia (6-2 overall, 1-2 HAC-II).

-Nina Wilk hit a grand slam for the Indians (2-3, 2-2) in the fifth inning to get them on the score board.
-Wilk also finishes with a game-high four RBIs.
+Nina Wilk hit a grand slam for the Indians (2-3, 2-2) in the fifth inning to get them on the board.

 Central Columbia 12, Shamokin 5